remipch/mini_mock/README.md

 ## Introduction

-MiniMock is a tentative to create a minimalist mock library with following characteristics :
+MiniMock is a minimalist mock and test library with following characteristics :
 - Easy to integrate : header-only, `#include` it and you're done.
 - Lightweight : approximatively 100 lines of code.
 - No dependency other than C++11.
 - Use native langage features instead of reinventing them differently.
 - Easy to learn : it provides a very limited set of functions while covering a wide range of use cases.

-In short, MiniMock offers basic mock features by providing only 9 macros :
+In short, MiniMock offers basic mock features by providing only 8 macros :
-- 3 macros to structure tests : `BEGIN_TESTS`, `TEST`, `END_TESTS`.
+- 2 macros to create tests : `TEST`, `CREATE_MAIN_ENTRY_POINT`.
+- 2 macros to mock functions : `MINI_MOCK_FUNCTION`, `MINI_MOCK_ON_CALL`.
 - 4 macros to compare things : `EXPECT`, `EXPECT_MSG`, `ASSERT_MSG`, `NEAR`.
-- 2 macros to mock functions : `MINI_MOCK_FUNCTION`, `MINI_MOCK_ON_CALL`.

 And that's it !